 - Showed up...everywhere really, at the news of Osama bin Laden's death.

 - When the second suspect in the Boston Marathon Bombing was arrested, it happened again.

 - It happened yet again when Team Liquid (The United States) beat LGD (China) at The International, the world championships of Dota 2.

 - During the 2008 Summer Olympic Games in Beijing, local crowds took every chance to chant "CHI-NA!
 CHI-NA!" in English.

 - Many college teams, especially those with long histories of success, develop their own chants as a way of cultivating school spirit.

-- In Florida State University Seminoles's case, their Tomahawk chop and war cry chant got passed on to the pros via the Atlanta Braves.
-It's a somewhat sterotypical portrayal of Native American tribes, though at least in FSU's case they have been supported by the Seminole Tribes of Florida (the much larger tribes in Oklahoma are more ambivalent, but for the time being they're not actively opposed).
+- In the case of the Florida State University Seminoles, their Tomahawk chop and war cry chant got passed on to the pros via the Atlanta Braves.
+It's a somewhat stereotypical portrayal of Native American tribes, though at least in FSU's case they have been supported by the Seminole Tribes of Florida (the much larger tribes in Oklahoma are more ambivalent, but for the time being they're not actively opposed).

-- Football crowds often do this.
-Although, their chants are less of chants and more of songs.
-For instance, Liverpool are famous for singing "You'll Never Walk Alone," and West Ham United are known for singing "I'm Forever Blowing Bubbles."
+- Football crowds often do this, but their chants are less like chants and more like songs.
+For instance, Liverpool are famous for singing "You'll Never Walk Alone", and West Ham United are known for singing "I'm Forever Blowing Bubbles".
 International games feature national anthems sung by the masses.

-- This being said, the United States mixes a little of both varieties in both their domestic league and their international games, where they chant such things as "I Believe That We Will Win," and then sing "Oh When The [Team Nickname]s Go Marching In!"
+- This being said, the United States mixes a little of both varieties in both their domestic league and their international games, where they chant such things as the aforementioned "I believe that we will win!", and then sing "Oh When The [Team Nickname]s Go Marching In!"

 - Australian Cricket crowds chant "You're going home in the back of a divvy van" when someone gets themselves escorted out of the ground by police.